 Not far is Hearst Castle, a majestic National Historic Landmark with a fascinating history.
 Developed by publishing magnate William Randolph Hearst, the castle is located on 250,000 acres and has 165 rooms.
 The pièce de résistance is the Neptune pool, which was unveiled and refilled in fall 2018 after two years of restoration.
 Oh, and you might spy zebras roaming the property, too.

 Past San Simeon begins longer stretches of winding road.
-There are dramatic bluffs and cerulean waters, but also towering redwoods as you leave northern San Luis Obispo County and enter Monterey County.
-As long as you’re careful and mindful of other drivers, pull over to take in the incredible views as you make your way up the coast.
-You might recognize Bixby Bridge from its starring role in car ads or shots in HBO’s Big Little Lies, and the 80-foot McWay Falls in Julia Pfeiffer Burns State Park is stunning.
+There are dramatic bluffs and cerulean waters, but also towering redwoods when leaving northern San Luis Obispo County and enter Monterey County.
+Be careful and mindful of other drivers when pulling over to take in the incredible views along the way: Landmarks include Bixby Bridge, which you may recognize from its starring role in car ads or shots in HBO’s Big Little Lies, and the 80-foot McWay Falls in Julia Pfeiffer Burns State Park.

 If you want to slow down for more than a selfie, have lunch at Nepenthe, which has been offering seaside views and tasty meals for decades, or book a room at Ventana Big Sur.
 Bookworms will find their bliss at the Henry Miller Memorial Library.
 Options for camping and hiking abound, too, but be sure to check local trail conditions; seasonal weather may result in mudslides or closed routes.

 The expansive Monterey Bay Aquarium has been teaching delighted visitors about Pacific marine life for more than 30 years.
-Catch a penguin feeding or learn about the resident giant Pacific octopus, before wandering Cannery Row (for great pizza, check out Gianni’s).
-Get your fresh seafood fix at local favorite Monterey’s Fish House.
-If you want to spend some time on a world-famous green, tee up at Pebble Beach, only a 15-minute drive from Monterey.
+Catch a penguin feeding or learn about the resident giant Pacific octopus, before wandering Cannery Row (for tasty pizza, check out Gianni’s) or getting fresh seafood at local favorite Monterey’s Fish House.
+Travelers who want to spend time on a world-famous green can tee up at Pebble Beach, only a 15-minute drive from Monterey.

 Ah, the city by the bay.
 Home to world-class dining, art, theater, and, of course, AFAR.
-You’d be wise to spend at least a night here, if not a few (plan your trip to San Francisco with our guide).
-Sticking to Highway 1 (which turns into the 101 at certain junctures), wind through Golden Gate Park (keep your eyes peeled for bison) and enjoy the greenery and cool architecture at the Palace of Fine Arts in the Presidio.
-Pull off at Crissy Field to get marvelous views of the historic Golden Gate Bridge before driving across it and admiring the 82-year-old suspension bridge from the other side (or from your balcony at Cavallo Point).
+It’d be wise to spend at least a night here, if not a few.
+Sticking to Highway 1 (which turns into the 101 at certain junctures), wind through Golden Gate Park and enjoy the greenery and cool architecture at the Palace of Fine Arts in the Presidio.
+Pull off at Crissy Field to get marvelous views of the historic Golden Gate Bridge before driving across it and admiring the 86-year-old suspension bridge from the other side (or from a balcony at Cavallo Point).